Our Verdict

 out of 10

-The Studio Display is an interesting screen for creatives, and its image quality is decent, but it doesn’t live up to its potential.
+The Studio Display is an interesting screen for creatives, and its image quality is great, but it doesn’t live up to its potential.
 Lack of HDR, limited ports and an underwhelming webcam means the asking price will be too high for many.
 The extra spend needed to adjust the monitor's height is another turn-off.

 Matt has been a technology journalist for over 15 years, writing for publications such as T3, MacFormat and Creative Bloq.
 He's a managing editor of TechRadar, Creative Bloq's sister site, where he can be found writing about and reviewing laptops, computers, monitors and more.
 He often writes for Creative Bloq, helping creatives find their perfect laptop or PC.